dsfsi/lacunafund-datasets/README.md

 # Data Catalog

-Welcome to our organization's data and use-case catalog.
-Below is a list of datasets and use-cases that have been collected throughout our programme Fair Forward.
+Welcome to the Lacuna Fund's data and use-case catalog.
+Below is a list of datasets and use-cases that have been collected throughout the Lacuna Fund.

-You can access the live website here: [Data Catalog!](https://fair-forward.github.io/datasets/)
+You can access the live website here: [Data Catalog!](https://www.dsfsi.co.za/lacunafund-datasets/)

 > **Note:** This data catalog is currently a prototype and is not yet fully developed.
 It is intended to showcase the concept and functionality, but may undergo significant changes in the future.